 There are many car adhesives that can be used on both interiors and exteriors but not all are waterproof.
 On top of this, another factor to look out for is how easy it would be to remove the adhesive in case you need to remove the car part.

-Tiger Seal U-Pol Adhesive
+Tiger Seal U-Pol Automotive Adhesive

 3M 03614 Double Sided Tape

+3M claim that their tape uses the same technology used upon airplanes and skyscrapers.
+Therefore attaching plastic trim and body kits should be a walk in the park.
 To apply the tape, all that is needed is for you to cut it to the specified length, remove the liner to expose the adhesive and finally hold in place firmly.

 3M 38808 Headliner Glue

-Overall, there is no match in terms of performance, it is the best glue for car headliners and other interior fabrics that require sticking.Check it Out
+Overall, there is no match in terms of performance, it is the best glue for car headliners and other interior fabrics that require sticking.
+The 3M 8808 spray does an excellent job unlike many of the cheaper alternatives.Check it Out

 Amazing GOOP 160012 Car Glue